Regulation of Ohio's Puppy Mills and Dog Auctions

 *To view copies of USDA Animal Care Enforcement Actions (Complaints, Decision and Orders, Official Warnings and Stipulations), click here.

-High volume dog breeders and dog retailers will be required to obtain a license from the Ohio Department of Agriculture.
-Applications for licensure must be received by the department no later than June 13, 2013.
+High volume dog breeders and dog retailers are required to obtain a license from the Ohio Department of Agriculture.

 Animal rescues for dogs will be required to register their establishment with the Ohio Department of Agriculture.